legit-gaming/Canvas-Game/README.md

 # Canvas-Game
-Canvas game where users can write their name or draw on the canvas.
+Canvas game where users can write their name or draw on the canvas for kids.